What does it cost?

 Transfer your previously earned college credits (pending approval based on relevance to your degree program, grade earned and other factors).
 Undergraduate students may be able to transfer up to 79 credits into a degree program; graduate students may be able to transfer up to 9 credits into master’s programs and up to 3 credits into advanced certificate programs.

-SUNY ESC offers several financial benefits for active-duty military service members, reservists and National Guard members, veterans, spouses and dependents of active-duty military service members.
+SUNY Empire offers several financial benefits for active-duty military service members, reservists and National Guard members, veterans, spouses and dependents of active-duty military service members.
 Learn more about military discounts.

 We partner with community colleges, businesses and organizations throughout New York to provide educational benefits to their employees.
 Yours might be one of them and could save you time and money.
 Speak with your HR office or learn more about partnerships.